build-on-aws/bedrock-agent-txt2sql/README.md

     1. Return all procedures in the imaging category and are insured.
 Include all the details and athena query generated.

-    2. Get me details on all of the customers who are vip, and have a blance under 500 dollars.
+    2. Get me details on all of the customers who are vip, with a balance under 500.
 Provide the Athena query used